FunnyWolf/Viper/docs/en/guide/smtp_config.md

-# SMTP configuration
+# SMTP Configuration

-Configure SMTP server to send mail
+Configure the SMTP server for sending emails.